apache/cordova-docs/docs/en/edge/guide/getting-started/symbian/index.md

 2. Install SDK + Cordova
 -------------------------

 - Download and install [cygwin](http://www.cygwin.com/setup.exe) (Windows only).
-Make sure you select "make" as it is not included by default
+Make sure you select `make` as it is not included by default.
 - Download and extract the latest copy of [Cordova](http://phonegap.com/download).
 You will be working in the Android directory.

 3. Set up New Project